praveek/launch.en/help/launch-reference/publishing/environments.md

 * Changing the archive setting.
 * Updating the path field if the archive setting is enabled.

+>[!WARNING]
+>
-When the embed code changes in Launch, you must manually to update the embed codes in your HTML.
-As such, you should only update your embed code(s) when absolutely necessary.
+>When an environment's embed code changes in Launch, you must manually to update the embed codes in your HTML.
+To avoid costly maintenance, you should only update your embed code(s) when absolutely necessary.

 ## Create an environment

 Three environments are automatically assigned to a property when that property is first created: development, staging, and production.
 This is enough to run the publishing workflow.
-However, you may add additional development environments if desired, as this can be useful on larger teams with multiple developers working on different projects at the same time.
+However, you may add additional development environments if desired, as this can be useful on larger teams where multiple developers are working on different projects at the same time.

 On the [!UICONTROL Environments] tab for your property, select **[!UICONTROL Create New Environment]**.